Employee Vetting Process: How To More Effectively Verify Applicant Information When Hiring

 - Use data to your advantage – One area where there is a major opportunity for better triaging is in resume filtering programs.
 I’ve found that a lot of companies don’t use these to their best advantage, duplicating data rather than seeking out better data.
 Ask for social media links, especially to sites like LinkedIn and Facebook, where people list their employers and schools attended.
 When it comes to schools, don’t just ask for the university name.
 Ask for the accreditation number.
 For industry credentials, ask for certificate numbers.
 Make these sections mandatory.
 This is solid information that can easily be used to verify or dispute what’s on a resume.

 - Standardize forms for references – First, demand the right kind of references—prior work or education references.
 Friends and family aren’t going to say bad things about a candidate, but a professional acquaintance will.
 In addition, have references fill out a standardized form that covers the basics: title, dates of employment, salary, and reason for leaving.
 This standardizes the reference process and makes it less worrisome for former employers who might be concerned about retaliation.

-Now, keep in mind these three steps are done before the interview as triage.
-The actual background check is going to be a bit more subjective and will go a much deeper.
+Keep in mind these three steps are done before interviews as triage.
+The actual background check is going to be a bit more subjective and will go much deeper.
 The above are just ways to verify the basics so you can cut those who weren’t honest on their resume from the pool at the start.

-Learn more about Clearspeed’s powerful hiring solutions for those who want to better triage candidates and cut down on resume padding.
-By adding this as a triaging step, you can ensure that you’re getting candidates with the best skills and qualifications, rather than those who just say they have them.
-For more information, contact us.
+Learn more about Clearspeed’s hiring solutions for those who want to better triage candidates and cut down on resume padding.
+With 2-7 simple questions over a 2-10 minute phone call, you can ensure that you’re getting candidates with the best skills and qualifications, rather than those who just say they have them.